Corporate Governance

 All aspects of the Company’s Corporate Governance shall be kept under review going forward.

 Since the Company is at its early growth stage no formal processes have been established with respect to succession planning.
+However, as evidenced by recent changes to the Board, the Company has demonstrated its ability to ensure effective and high quality succession processes.

 The Board promotes a culture of excellence in the services provided to our customers, to support its organic and acquisitive growth strategy.
 The Company strives to deliver services to the highest standard across all its Divisions to ensure all customers are satisfied and continue working with Marlowe for the foreseeable future.